valhuber/fab-quickstart/README.md

 ### Project Installation
-open VSCode, and clone this repo.
+Open VSCode, and clone this repo.

 In VSCode Python Debug Console: